707-542-4078 Ext. 202

 Towards the end of his college career, Ryan moved to Washington, D.C. to work as a Grassroots Coordinator for the American High Speed Rail Alliance.
 In that capacity, Ryan was responsible for building grassroots support and creating public outreach strategies for metropolitan areas across the country.
 He also had an opportunity to participate in meetings with Democratic and Republican congressional advisers on Capitol Hill regarding a proposed bill to allow Railroad Rehabilitation and Improvement Financing (RRIF) Program funds to be used to help develop high-speed rail infrastructure in the United States.

 In 2018, Ryan was recognized by the North Bay Business Journal as one of the North Bay’s Forty Under 40 ‘Ones to Watch’.

-Ryan was born and raised in Sonoma County and is engaged in the community as a member of the Active 20-30 Club of Santa Rosa #50, a charitable organization that helps improve the lives of underprivileged youth.
-As a member of the organization, he has served as Club Secretary, Club Treasurer, a member of the Board of Directors, Co-Chair of Battle of the Brews and last year’s senior Chair of the Sonoma County Fire Relief Beer Event, brought to you by Battle of the Brews, which raised more than $140,000 for fire relief efforts after the devastating October 2017 wildfires struck Sonoma County and Northern California.
-Ryan was also recently named to the Board of Directors of River to Coast Children’s Services, and previously served on the Santa Rosa Community Council for the Boys & Girls Clubs of Central Sonoma County.
+Ryan was born and raised in Sonoma County and is engaged in the community as the President of the Active 20-30 Club of Santa Rosa #50, a charitable organization that helps improve the lives of underprivileged youth.
+As a member of the organization, he has also served as Club Secretary, Club Treasurer, a member of the Board of Directors, Co-Chair of Battle of the Brews and the senior Chair of the Sonoma County Fire Relief Beer Event, brought to you by Battle of the Brews, which raised more than $140,000 for fire relief efforts after the devastating October 2017 wildfires struck Sonoma County and Northern California.
+Ryan was also recently named Vice President of the Board of Directors of River to Coast Children’s Services, and previously served on the Santa Rosa Community Council for the Boys & Girls Clubs of Central Sonoma County.

-Ryan Rabellino lives near the Russian River with his wife, Olivia, daughter Charlotte, 4, and their 1 year old son, Luca.
+Ryan Rabellino lives near the Russian River with his wife, Olivia.
+Together, they have four children: Calila, Carmen, Charlotte and Luca.